 As an incoming student in the Rutgers-Camden College of Arts and Sciences, either a first-year or a transfer, you must take a placement test in German, French, or Spanish, unless you are transferring in a college-level course in a foreign language.

-If you are a transfer student, and you took Elementary I (101) at your previous college and have credit for it on your transcript, you do not need to take the placement test, but can simply go into 102 at Rutgers-Camden.
+If you are a transfer student, and you took Elementary I (101) at your previous college and have credit for it on your transcript, you do not need to take the placement test, but can simply register into 102 at Rutgers-Camden.
 If you took Elementary II (102) or a higher-level course, and have credit for it on your transcript, you have probably fulfilled your graduation requirement in foreign language.
 Consult an adviser to be certain.